 When you connect the driver opens the OAuth endpoint in your default browser.
 Log in and grant permissions to the application.
 The driver completes the OAuth process.

 Sisense uses connection strings to connect to YouTube Analytics and import data into the ElastiCube Manager.
+Each connection string contains a authentication parameters that the data source uses to verify your identity and what information you can export to Sisense.
+To learn more, see Connection String Parameters.

 To add YouTube Analytics data: